MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Better-work-habits.md

  * **Get more focus time:** Find more time to eliminate distractions, stop multi-tasking, and [focus](../use/MyA-Dashboard/MyA-DB-Focus-hours.md) on your core priorities.
  * **Improve your work-life balance:** Improve norms around after-hours collaboration and reduce the time you spend working [after hours](../use/MyA-Dashboard/MyA-DB-After-hours.md).

-The following video shows several common ways in which you can benefit from MyAnalytics:
+The following video shows common ways in which you can benefit from MyAnalytics:

 [![Getting to know MyAnalytics](../../images/Video-image-get-to-know-mya.png)](https://www.youtube.com/watch?v=1MQDfzf6CGE&feature=youtu.be)